claassenlab/MORESCA/README.md

 ## Usage

-### Setting up the environment

-Clone the repository

-    git clone git@github.com:claassenlab/MORESCA.git

-Change into the directory

-    cd MORESCA

-Create a virtual environment using Conda with Python version >=3.10
+### Installation

+We strongly recommend to install MORESCA into a virtual environment.
+Here, we use Conda:

-    conda create -n <envName> python=3.10
+    conda create -n <env_name> python=3.12

-Activate the environment

-    conda activate <envName>

-Install MORESCA using:
+Then, simply install MORESCA with pip:

-    pip install -e .
+    pip install moresca

-This creates a symbolic link, making changes to the code basis instantanious.

 ### Calling the template